supabase/edge-runtime/README.md

 docker run -it --rm -p 9000:9000 -v /path/to/supabase/functions:/usr/services supabase/edge-runtime start --main-service /usr/services
 ```

-## How to update to a newer Deno version

-* Select the Deno version to upgrade and visit its tag on GitHub (eg: https://github.com/denoland/deno/blob/v1.30.3/Cargo.toml)
-* Open the `Cargo.toml` at the root of of this repo and modify all `deno_*` modules to match to the selected tag of Deno.

 ## How to run tests

 make sure the docker daemon is running and create a docker image: